 Hormonal acne is a struggle for more than fifty percent of women.
 It typically emerges in adulthood and can be triggered by the menstrual cycle’s hormonal highs and lows.
 Hormonal breakouts are deep, and painful cysts that tend to appear on the lower third of the face where the androgen spikes have the most impact.
 Two ways to fight hormonal acne is internally (diet) and externally (skin care).

 You can help hormonal skin by limiting your intake of inflammation-causing foods like sugar, dairy and refined carbohydrates.
 You can also add foods that combat excess androgens to your diet, like healthy fats, Omega-3 fatty acids, leafy greens and items with high zinc content.

-If you struggle with hormonal acne, Eminence Organics Product Support Representative Alicia Hawthorne recommends pairing the Acne Advanced Treatment System with our Eight Greens Collection.
+If you struggle with hormonal acne, Eminence Organics Product Support Team Lead Alicia Hawthorne recommends pairing the Acne Advanced Treatment System with our Eight Greens Collection.
 The Acne Advanced Collection’s encapsulated salicylic acid combines with the Eight Greens Collection’s powerful phytoestrogens to balance skin and improve the look of hormonal breakouts.
 Together, they help to keep skin fresh, clear and healthy-looking, no matter the time of the month.